-Numerical Simulation of Radar Scattering from Breaking Surface Gravity Waves at Low Grazing Angles
+Numerical Simulation of Radar Scattering from Breaking Surface Gravity Waves

 The small-slope approximation is working well for VV polarization at angles of incidence smaller than 60-70 degrees.
 For HH-polarization, even in this range of angles, it is necessary to take into account an additional contribution from steep waves in order for the resulting scattering cross section to be fitted with experimental data.
 The approach starts to be untenable at small grazing angles where diffraction on steep breaking waves becomes a dominating scattering mechanism.